chelceacalin/RentNow/README.md

      => Chat Gpt Api, feed it db data and make it recommend books => Superset, OpenSearch
-     => In the main page, have a default filter that searches through everything and button to show advanced filter => Send email to user when his book has been returned
+     => In the main page, have a default filter that searches through everything and button to show advanced filter
 </pre>